elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-causespecific-and-agespecific-rates-contribute-to-risk-assessment.md

 url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-contribute-to-risk-assessment
 score: -1.0
 related_article1:
-    id: 163065
+    id: 163068
-    title: How is a ratio different from a proportion in epidemiological studies?
+    title: >-
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article2:
-    id: 163340
+    id: 163332
-    title: What is the difference between absolute and relative measures of association?
+    title: >-
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-absolute-and-relative-measures-of-association
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article3:
-    id: 163064
+    id: 163286
-    title: What is the significance of measuring disease frequency over a consistent time interval?
+    title: >-
+        What are the limitations of using crude rates in epidemiological studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-measuring-disease-frequency-over-a-consistent-time-interval
+    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
 related_article4:
-    id: 163225
+    id: 163327
+    title: >-
-    title: How is the numerator used in measures of disease frequency determined?
+        Why is the denominator important in measures of disease frequency, and how can it vary across populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
 related_article5:
-    id: 163225
+    id: 163236
-    title: How is the numerator used in measures of disease frequency determined?
+    title: >-
+        How is person-years of observation calculated, and why is it important in dynamic populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
 ---

 &nbsp;